Home

 Apple calls the first syntax a ‘generic where clause’ and the second a ‘generic parameter

 clause’.
-The only different, as far as I can tell, is the where clause can support constraints
+The only difference, as far as I can tell, is the where clause can support constraints

 on a protocol’s associated types, e.g. where S1.Iterator.Element == S2.Iterator.Element